miraland-labs/ore-private-pool-srv/README.md

         The extra percentage that the pool server miner feels deserves to pay more of the priority fee.
 As a percentage, a multiple of 50 is recommended(example: 50, means pay extra 50% of the specified priority fee), and the final priority fee cannot exceed the priority fee cap. [default: 0]
 -s, --slack-difficulty <SLACK_DIFFICULTY>
-        The min difficulty that will notify slack channel(if configured) upon transaction success. [default: 25] --no-sound-notification
+        The min difficulty that will notify slack channel(if configured) upon transaction success. [default: 25] -m, --messaging-diff <MESSAGING_DIFF>
+        The min difficulty that will notify messaging channels(if configured) upon transaction success. [default: 25] --send-tpu-mine-tx
+        Send and confirm transactions using tpu client.
+--no-sound-notification
         Sound notification on by default
 ```